 Traveling to different locations in Kenya may be done via road or small airplane.
 The most efficient way is by airplane – that’s why you need to travel light.
 I mean super light.
 Like a duffle bag plus hand-bag/computer bag for a 2-week trip.
 The camps will do your laundry daily.

 We had the opportunity to experience the challenges of everyday life, met with local leaders and learned how ME to WE is helping local communities set themselves up for future success.
-My article from April 17 article goes into more detail. http://sonorannews.com/2019/04/17/take-a-trip-make-a-difference/
+My article from April 17 in the Sonoran News goes into more detail.
+Click here to read the article.

 Kenya is a perfect first visit to the African continent if a safari is on your list.
 If you have never been there and you love seeing animals in their natural habitat, you will love visiting this country.

 African safaris are a fantastic value!
 Most everything is included in your fare, unlike other destinations where everything is a la carte.
 If a safari is on your list, it may turn out to be your best trip ever!

 When you’re ready to talk about your options for a safari, I’m a quick email or phone call (602-692-9379) away.
 Click here to start planning.